General overview

 Single: generally, a person files as single if he/she is unmarried as of end of the year, or legally separated.

-Married filing separate: this status is used by a married person who decides to or is required to file separate returns with their spouse.
+Married filing separate: this status is used by a married person who decides to, or is required to file separate tax returns with their spouse.

-Married filing jointly: this status may be chosen by spouses who are both US citizens or green card holders, or if a special election was made to treat a foreign spouse as a US resident for the purpose of filing a joint US income tax return.
+Married filing jointly: this status may be chosen by spouses who are both U.S. persons (U.S. citizen or resident, or a green card holder), or if only one spouse is a US person and a special election was made to treat a foreign spouse as a U.S. resident for the purpose of filing a joint U.S. income tax return.

 Head of household: this status may be used by a person who is unmarried or is considered unmarried, if he/she maintains a household for a qualified person, such as for a child or for certain other relatives.